Quality, Accessible Health Care

 - Well Child and Adolescent Health

-HEDIS is a tool used by more than 90 percent of America's health plans to measure performance on important dimensions of care and service.
-Altogether, HEDIS includes more than 90 measures across 6 domains of care.
-Because so many plans collect HEDIS data, and because the measures are so specifically defined, HEDIS makes it possible to compare the performance of health plans on an "apples-to-apples" basis.
-Health plans also use HEDIS results themselves to see where they need to focus their improvement efforts.
+HEDIS is a tool used by more than 90% of U.S. health plans to measure performance on important dimensions of care and service.
+HEDIS includes more than 90 measures across six domains of care.
+Because so many plans collect HEDIS data and the measures are so specifically defined, HEDIS makes it possible to compare the performance of health plans on an "apples-to-apples" basis.
+Health plans also use HEDIS results to see where they need to focus their improvement efforts.

-HEDIS measures address a broad range of important health issues.
-Among them are the following:
+HEDIS measures address a broad range of important health issues, such as:

 - Asthma Medication Use